prince-ph0en1x/prince-ph0en1x.github.io/pages/me.md

 I write with the hope that it would stimulate the occasional visitors to see the World with a different eye.

 When was the last time you stopped in your busy lives, thinking of how the World we live in looks like, sounds like, and most of all, feels like.
 Shackled in the clutches of our busy routine, we forget to smile at the babies wailing to get our attention.
 The babies inside us all.
 We ignore them until we are old enough to understand that we are now too old.
 Take a few minutes off from the tomorrow's schedule and enjoy the present.

 Do we really see the World the way it is?
 Or is the World the way we see it?

 ## My favourites

 Every object is influenced by its environment.
 If you know me and not know how I interact with my surrounding - it is just half my story.
 Knowing my environment is as simple as knowing my biases.
 And why do biases exist?
 That is the compressed embedding of multitudes of experiences in the past.
 It is really like those neural network weights, which can no longer explain the contribution of each training data in tuning a particular weight to the value it is.
 This section is perhaps the easiest for me to pen down (or rather type out), yet, quite probably, just going through these list can give the readers quite a clear sketch of my character.

+* **Painter/Artist**: M.C.
+Escher; Iman Maleki; Georgy Kurasov
+* **Musician**: Yanni; Yiruma; Shiv Kumar Sharma; Zakir Hussain; Kenny G; The Corrs; Kourosh Zolani

 ### Painter/Artist
 * M.C.
 Escher